Kato

 myself have experienced the success of

-the new approach, I got to a point where I was really
+the New Approach, I got to a point where I was really

 terribly nervous playing solo for an